Skip to main content

 3. Prepare the destination path: create the non-existing directories in the destination path

-4. Move the temporary file to destination path
+4. Move the temporary file to the destination path

 Export Sequential Files based on Timestamp